gonuco/aion.erc.contract/audit/README.md

 * **LOW IMPORTANCE** The *token/Owned* functionality is mixed into *sales/Receiver*, *sales/Sale* and *trs/Savings*.
   Consider inheriting from *token/Owned* to simplify the code and separating functionality instead of reimplementing the functionality in each of *sales/Receiver*, *sales/Sale* and *trs/Savings*
-* **LOW IMPORTANCE** Subtraction from the source account and allocance should be executed before the addition to the destination account
+* **LOW IMPORTANCE** Subtraction from the source account and allowance should be executed before the addition to the destination account, in *token/Ledger*
 * **MEDIUM IMPORTANCE** *sales/Sale* currently accumulates any contributed ethers in the contract until the owner calls `withdrawSome()` or `withdraw()`.
 While the logic in *sales/Sale* is simple and seems be secure, this is a bespoke contract with little amount of review and testing conducted.
 Consider transferring ethers contributed to the contract